pcal43/copper-hopper/README.md

 Yes!
 But if you filter on unstackable items, be sure to keep one of the hopper slots empty or the filtering won't work correctly.

+## Notes

+* The item texture for Copper Hopper was contributed by [Pablo Henrique](https://github.com/ppblitto).
+(Thanks!)
+* Copper Hopper was inspired by Mr. Crayfish's excellent [Golden Hopper](https://www.curseforge.com/minecraft/mc-mods/golden-hopper) forge mod.
+* I will not be doing a Forge port of Copper Hopper. (sorry)

 ## Legal